 We’ll alternate between these two formats, “Telling Tales” and “Talking Tales,” all fall.

 There are plenty of podcasts out there featuring scary stories for mature audiences.
 This is not one of them.

 All stories featured on Cabin Tales are the sort that young people might tell around a campfire to spook their friends.
 Some are serious; some are silly; some are a little scary.
 Consider them PG.

 There is no explicit or mature content on the podcast, but the stories and prompts are not for little kids.
 People die.
 Critters turn monstrous.
 Creepy things abound.

 If you’d like to share the podcast with very young listeners, please download the “fright-free” versions of each “Telling Tales” episode.
 These include all the same excerpts and interview snippets, but only the first few paragraphs of the week’s opening story — just enough to understand the commentary — and a final writing prompt that isn’t scary.

 The “Talking Tales” episodes — and all the author interviews and creative writing commentary — are appropriate for all ages.

-Check the Cabin Tales Episode Page to see who’s speaking when, and consult the Episode Shownotes on the Cabin Tales Blog for guest author bios and links to more information on the authors and their books.
+Consult the Episode Shownotes on the Cabin Tales Blog for guest author bios and links to more information on the authors and their books.

 Complete interviews with all featured authors will be podcasted in Winter 2021.